maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 - `mix_verification`: `(Verify, NoVerification)`

 All other values should be set as described in the environment setup example.

+#### Yodel Comparison:

+To reproduce the yodel experiments the above must be done again but this time using the `yodel_artifact` tag in the same repo on the `yodel_mixnet` branch.

 ## Limitations (Only for Functional and Reproduced badges)
 Describe which tables and results are included or are not reproducible with the provided artifact.